-To access the Local repository settings click Edit in LOCAL repository block of Repository section.

-On the Global Roles tab it's possible to manage Helpdesk/Security Officers (ENROLL ADMINS) and Advanced Authentication Administrators (FULL ADMINS).
+- 1 Click Edit in the LOCAL section of Repositories. - 2 In the Global Roles tab, you can manage Helpdesk or Security Officers as ENROLL ADMINS and Advanced Authentication Administrators as FULL ADMINS.

-By default there are no ENROLL ADMINS and LOCAL\ADMIN is only one account specified as FULL ADMIN.
-You may change this by adding the user names from local or the used repositories in Members fields.
-Then click Save to apply the changes.
+By default, there are no ENROLL ADMINS and the account LOCAL\ADMIN is only specified as FULL ADMIN.
+You can change this by adding the user names from local or the used repositories in Members.